 I am willing to pay the <full balance owed / $XXX as settlement for this debt> in exchange for your agreement to remove all information regarding this debt from all credit reporting agencies to which you report within fifteen calendar days of receipt of payment.

 When I am in receipt of a signed agreement with the aforementioned terms from an authorized representative on your company letterhead, I will pay $XXX via <cashier’s check/wire transfer/money order>.

 If I do not receive your response to this offer within fifteen calendar days, I will rescind this offer and follow up with a method of verification letter.

 Please forward your agreement to the address listed above at your earliest convenience, as I look forward to resolving this matter quickly.

-In order to keep a solid paper trail for possible use later on in the process, you should send the letter via certified mail and request return receipt.
+You will want to keep a solid paper trail for possible use later on in the process.
+It is a good idea to send the letter via certified mail and request a return receipt.

 What Should I Do if a Pay for Delete Letter is Rejected?

 Unfortunately, a pay for delete letter is not always going to work.
 It’s always worth a try, and it’s great when it does result in deletion.